thorty/moviebot/readme.md

 - [X]  write recommendation to chat output with context form 3

 ### Bonus Tasks
-- [ ] find newer once via tmdb api and recommendet titles
+- [X] find newer once via tmdb api and recommendet titles
 - [X] if user asks further questions answer based on api call
-- [ ] if user asks for new recros do this! - do not recro same movies in one session
+- [X] if user asks for new recros do this! - do not recro same movies in one session
 - [X] build website with chat interface
 - [ ] build website with images and direct links
 - [ ] test with other cheaper llms
-- [ ] filter for providers and pref to rent / flatrate
+- [X] filter for providers
-- [ ] filter this by user input
+- [X] filter for other preferences like rent or free streaming
-- [ ] use block/watch list / streaming source and so on
+- [ ] use block/watch list
 - [ ] Use mood as input and find the movie.
 ( - [ ] inputfield for api key)